HildanaW/Uber/README.md

   })

   output$explanation5 <- renderText({
-    "This chart show sus the trend of number of rides within a week along with the months which they were in.
+    "This chart shows us the trend of number of rides within a week along with the months which they were in.
 The highest number of rides were on Tuesdays, Fridays and Saturdays while the lowest were on Sundays.
 This is probably due to people staying home on Sundays as it is the weekend and People going out on Fridays and Saturdays.
 I can't hypothesize why there's such a high number on Tuesdays but this chart brings that question forth. "
   })
   output$explanation6 <- renderText({
     "This chart shows us the trend by base and month.
 We see that base B02617 has teh most trips and base B02512 has the least."
   })
   output$Heat1exp <- renderText({
-    "In this heat map we can see that its lighter for hours 7 to8 and even lighter for hours 16 to 18.Since the label shows lighter is more trips we can coclude taht those times have more trips in a day.
+    "In this heatmap we can see that its lighter for hours 7 to8 and even lighter for hours 16 to 18.Since the label shows lighter is more trips we can coclude taht those times have more trips in a day.
 Moreover, day 31 is the darkest so that has the least trips in a month."
   })
   output$Heat2exp <- renderText({
     "Darker colors in July,May and April show a decrease compare dto other months.
 This calendar view reveals how numbre of trips is affected during holidays like July 4,and Easter "